Calgary Hitmen

-The Calgary Hitmen are a Canadian junior ice hockey team based in Calgary, Alberta.
+The Calgary Hitmen are a Canadian junior ice hockey team based in Calgary.
 The Hitmen play in the Central Division of the Western Hockey League (WHL), hosting their home games at the Scotiabank Saddledome.
 Bret "Hitman" Hart, a professional wrestler and Calgary native, was a founding owner and the inspiration for the team's name.
 Established in 1994, the team has been owned by the Calgary Flames hockey club since 1997.
 They are the third WHL team based in Calgary, after the Centennials and Wranglers.

 The Hitmen have won four regular season titles, and the team qualified for the playoffs for thirteen consecutive seasons between 1998 and 2010.
 In 1999, they became the first Calgary team to win the President's Cup as league champions, and the first to represent the city in the Memorial Cup since the Calgary Canadians won the national junior title in 1926.
 The team won a second league championship in 2010.
 The Hitmen hold numerous WHL attendance records, and in 2004–05 became the first team in Canadian Hockey League history to average 10,000 fans per game.
 Thirty-nine former Hitmen players have gone on to play in the National Hockey League.